Muhab2001/Muhab2001/README.md

 ### Hi there, I am Muhab 👋
-I am Muhab Abubaker a Software Engineering Student at KFUPM.
+I am Muhab Abubaker, a Software Engineering Student at KFUPM.
 I thrive everyday to broaden my technical expertise!

 ## My Interests
 I am not gonna lie, I am not interested in anything specific, I try and enjoy everything at the moment :-)